İlhan Aksay: Awards and achievements

-Prof. Aksay is a member of the U.S. National Academy of Engineering, NAE (2010), the Science Academy, Turkey (2012), and the U.S. National Academy of Inventors, NAI (2014).
+Aksay is a member of the U.S. National Academy of Engineering, NAE (2010), the Science Academy, Turkey (2012), and the U.S. National Academy of Inventors, NAI (2014).
 He is also a Fellow of the American Association for the Advancement of Science (AAAS), the American Ceramic Society, and an honorary member of the Materials Research Society - Japan.
 He received the Richard M. Fulrath (1987) and the Edward C. Henry (2000) Awards of the American Ceramic Society, the Charles M. A. Stine Award of the American Institute of Chemical Engineers (1997), and the Turkish National Medal of Science (Tübitak) (2001).
 In recognition of his research and efforts in promoting technology transfer, he was named the Puget Sound (Washington State) Engineering Council's 1988 Academic Engineer of the Year.